Quinton Simon: What we know about desperate search for missing toddler in Georgia

 “We’ve tried to use every available resource that we can that makes sense within the scope of our investigation to try to get a better understanding of what’s happened to little Quinton,” Mr Hadley said.

-On Sunday, police said they would begin “re-canvassing some specific areas as we continue to work to find Quinton Simon.”
+On Sunday, police said they would begin “re-canvassing some specific areas as we continue to work to find Quinton Simon” and on Tuesday announced the discovery of evidence “that we believe will help move this case forward”.

-“We are not in need of volunteers, but want to keep you informed about our efforts to find this little boy,” the department said in a Facebook update.

-“The FBI continues to provide assistance and support, as they have since day one.We know thousands of people are checking in every day to see if there is any news about Quinton, and we are committed to keeping you updated and informed.”
+“The FBI continues to provide assistance and support, as they have since day one.We know thousands of people are checking in every day to see if there is any news about Quinton, and we are committed to keeping you updated and informed,,” police said last week.

 What has his family said?